rcompt/FFChallenge/README.md

 # FFChallenge
 Code run during the Fragile Families Challenge
-Data is not supplied as the data is confidential
+Data is not supplied as it is confidential

 Code here is used to only document the modeling procedures conducted
+## Python Version: 3.5
 # Order of files
 ## pca_model.py
 should be run first to find the best number of principle components per target model